American fiddle

-American fiddle-playing began with the early settlers who found that the small viol family instruments were portable and rugged.
+American fiddle-playing began with the early European settlers, who found that the small viol family of instruments were more portable and rugged than other instruments of the period.
 According to Ron Yule, "John Utie, a 1620 immigrant, settled in the North and is credited as being the first known fiddler on American soil".
-Early influences were Irish fiddle styles as well as Scottish and the more refined traditions of classical violin playing.
-Popular tunes included "Soldier's Joy", for which Robert Burns had written lyrics, and other such tunes as "Flowers of Edinburgh" and "Tamlin," which were claimed by both Scottish and Irish lineages.
+Early influences were Irish, Scottish, and English fiddle styles, as well as the more upper-class traditions of classical violin playing.
+Popular tunes included "Soldier's Joy", for which Robert Burns wrote lyrics, and other tunes such as "Flowers of Edinburgh" and "Tamlin," which have both been claimed by both Scottish and Irish lineages.

-Soon these tunes were Americanized; local variations developed in the Northern and Southern colonies.
+Soon these tunes developed American identities of their own; local variations developed in the Northern and Southern colonies.
 In contemporary American fiddle styles, the New England states are heavily influenced by all Celtic styles, including Cape Breton fiddle-playing; whereas Southern or "Dixie" fiddle styles have tended to develop their own traditions, which emphasize double stops and in some instances the incorporation of dance calls or simple lyrics.

-Contemporary fusionist trends

-In a radical departure from tradition, groups such as Trio Chipontepec are cropping up at American fiddle festivals.
-Rock is fusing with country, jazz with rock, and classical violinists are retooling in an era characterized by home recording studios and the easy availability of new media such as MP3 downloads.